uc-cdis/compose-services/README.md

 > 🙋‍♂️ **NOTE:** As a minimum, make sure to increase the size of the **memory to 6 GB** (or more) as described [here](https://docs.docker.com/docker-for-mac/#resources).

-> ElasticSearch and ETL/Spark jobs (through tube/guppy/spark-service) are particularly resource intensive.
-If you are running on your laptop, we recommend minimizing/stopping any other background jobs/services during running ETL jobs or hdfs formatting phase during `spark-service` startup, etc. Please do observe with `docker stats` and `top` / `htop`.
+> ElasticSearch and ETL/Spark jobs through tube/guppy/spark-service are particularly resource intensive.
+If you are running Compose-Services on your laptop, we recommend minimizing/stopping background jobs/services during running ETL jobs or hdfs formatting phase during `spark-service` startup, etc. Please do observe with `docker stats` and `top` / `htop`.

 ### Docker ElasticSearch